SRI-FM/sri-fm.github.io/content/media/_index.md

 {{< talk_entry speaker="Harald Ruess" title="The Next Big Thing: From Embodied Systems to Embodied Actors" >}}
 <p align="center"> <iframe width="560" height="315" src="https://www.youtube.com/embed/70F9GpPZnbU?si=N3ryLJRoNk4AKMZ4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe> </p>

+Invited talk @ Formal Methods (FM) 2023

+**Abstract**: A new generation of increasingly autonomous and self-evolving software systems is about to emerge.
+When deploying and embodying these systems into our very societal fabric we face various engineering challenges, as it is crucial to coordinate the behavior of embodied systems in a beneficial manner, ensure their compatibility with social values, and design verifiably safe and reliable machine interaction.
+In this talk, I am arguing that traditional software engineering is coming to a climacteric from embedded to embodied systems, and with assuring the trustworthiness of dynamic federations of situationally aware, intent-driven, explorative, ever-evolving, largely non-predictable, and increasingly autonomous embodied systems in uncertain and largely unpredictable real-world operating contexts.
+I am also discussing corresponding engineering challenges — namely, robust AI techniques, cognitive architectures, uncertainty quantification, trustworthy self-integration, and continual analysis and assurance — together with the central role of formal methods for designing embodied systems in which we can put our trust.
 {{< /talk_entry >}}

 {{< talk_entry speaker="Natarajan Shankar" title="Composing High Assurance Software">}}